-Good basic equipment and a generous touchscreen, which grows to 8.0 inches on Adventure, Limited, and TRD Off-Road trims, is how we arrive at our score of 7 out of 10.
-(Read more about how we rate cars.)
+Good basic equipment with a generous touchscreen, which grows to 8.0 inches on Adventure, Limited, and TRD Off-Road trims, and a good overall value is how we arrive at our score of 7 out of 10.

 The 2020 RAV4 LE costs about $27,000, including destination, and includes cloth upholstery, 17-inch wheels with hubcaps, a split-folding rear seat, the 7.0-inch touchscreen, one USB port, and a suite of active safety features that we describe above.
 All-wheel drive is optional and costs $1,400 on non-hybrid models.
 (Hybrid, Adventure, and TRD Off-Road RAV4s are equipped with all-wheel drive as standard equipment.)

 We’d opt up for a 2020 RAV4 XLE, which costs $28,265 for a gas-powered model or $30,515 for a hybrid model with all-wheel drive.
 The XLE adds 17-inch alloy wheels, fog lights, a power-adjustable driver’s seat, keyless ignition, five USB chargers, and more available options including heated seats and safety add-ons.

 Adventure and TRD Off-Road versions will appeal to outdoorsy buyers thanks to their beefed-up hardware, even though both use the same inline-4 rated at 203 hp as the rest of the gas-powered range.